This potato salad has fresh, homemade mayo, so it’s creamy and tasty! Make this easy side dish to serve with your summer meals.

-If you are looking for more delicious salad recipes for your next barbecue, you’ll love this Roasted Potato Salad, Cauliflower Potato Salad, Broccoli Kale Slaw Salad and Easy Broccoli Salad.
+If you are looking for more delicious salad recipes for your next barbecue, you’ll love this Roasted Potato Salad, Cauliflower Potato Salad, Broccoli Kale Slaw Salad, and Easy Broccoli Salad.

-I already have an easy recipe for low carb cauliflower potato salad.
-To be honest though, you can taste the cauliflower, so it’s not perfect for everyone.
+I already have an easy recipe for cauliflower potato salad.
+To be honest, though, you can taste the cauliflower, so it’s not perfect for everyone.
 When you crave potato salad, it really should taste like potatoes!
+This is why I think you will love this potato salad recipe.

 - Crunchy vegetables – The perfect potato salad needs some crunch.
 For this recipe, we use sweet bell pepper, red onion, green onion and celery.